garden-io/garden/docs/reference/module-types/container.md

     # and the reverse port forwarding will be automatically configured to route the traffic to the local service and
     # back.
     #
-    # Local mode is enabled by setting the `--local-mode` option on the `garden deploy` command.
+    # Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
+    # The local mode always takes the precedence over the dev mode if there are any conflicts service names.
     #
     # The health checks are disabled for services running in local mode.
     #